Federal vs private student loan repayment options

 Private student loan repayment options

 Private student loans generally don’t have the same options as federal loans.
 Those specific options can differ from lender to lender.
-Here are some of the repayment options that you have throughout the life of your loan when you’ve just graduated from college, and when you’re deferring for grad school, going back to college, or for internships, residencies, and fellowships.
+Here are some of the repayment options that you have throughout the life of your loan when you’ve just graduated from college, and when you’re deferring for grad school, going back to college, or for internships, clerkships, fellowships, or residencies.

 Choosing your private student loan repayment option